 The power of the mind obviously doesn’t make fish eat your fly, but it helps your body present the fly as best as possible, allows your muscles to react quickly and appropriately, and keeps you focused on fishing.
 When your confidence wanes so too does your focus.
 How many times have you been dry fly fishing when you get distracted and a fish eats when you look away?
 I see this all the time, especially on a drift boat when you can get very long drifts.

 What about confidence fly patterns?
-I think competitive fly fishers coined this term, or at least made it popular.
-When you are faced with new water in a state or country you have never fished in before most top anglers end up turning to their confidence patterns, because if you limit the variable of fly selection by knowing that the fly on your rig catches fish. then your confidence soars and you fish better.
+Competitive fly fishers coined this term, or at least made it popular.
+When you are faced with new water in a state or country you have never fished in before most top anglers end up turning to their confidence patterns, because if you limit the variable of fly selection by knowing that the fly on your rig catches fish, confidence naturally allows the angler to fish better.
 Everyone has that friend who always fishes a certain pattern and does well, while you cannot catch a fish on it to save your life.
 For me that fly is a squirmy worm.
-I know people who fish the squirmy all the time and just destroy trout, but I seem to struggle most of the time I fish it.
+I know people who fish the squirmy all the time and just catch trout like crazy, but I seem to struggle most of the time I fish it.
 I’ll take this concept to the next level, I once had someone tie me up a handful of my confidence patterns and while they looked the same, I could just tell some subtle differences in weight and appearance and just couldn’t catch a fish on them the entire summer.
 It was not that the patterns wouldn’t catch fish, it was all in my head!
-Currently I have probably 12 patterns I have full confidence in that I fish 90% of the time.
+Currently I have probably 18 patterns I have full confidence in that I fish 90% of the time.

 If you can train your brain to be confident a fish is going to eat your fly, I guarantee you will be able to improve as an angler.
 As for Bob, I got an email message the very next week that he went down to his local river and landed 16 rainbows all on his own.
 That’s the power of confidence.